ATEED’s marketing and communication staff numbers

 The organisation carries out extensive communications, marketing and strategy to support its activities, on behalf of Auckland Council, and working in partnership with central government and private sector partners.
 Specific areas of ATEED activity that require commitment to marketing and communications include, but are not limited to:

 Attracting business and investment

 • ATEED ensures Auckland has a proactive presence in key international markets as well as identifying and attracting business and foreign direct investment into our key sectors, infrastructure projects and key initiatives, including the screen sector.

-• The Screen Auckland team issued more than 600 filming permits for public spaces across the region.
+• The Screen Auckland team issued 617 filming permits for public spaces across the region.

-• The team played a significant role in attracting major international and domestic productions to Auckland, and worked to market the expanding Kumeu Film Studios in partnership with the site owner, NZ Film Commission, and industry.
+• The team played a significant role in attracting major international and domestic productions to Auckland, including Amazon Studios' production based on The Lord of the Rings, and Netflix's Cowboy Bebop, and worked to market Auckland studios in partnership with the NZ Film Commission and industry.

-• Alongside Council’s Global Partnerships team, ATEED helped ensure Auckland’s presence at the third annual Tripartite Economic Alliance summit, held in November 2017, translated into potentially tens of millions in future deals.
-Nearly 100 people from more than 70 businesses made it the largest overseas delegation Auckland has undertaken.
+• Alongside Council’s Global Partnerships team, ATEED helped ensure Auckland’s hosting of the annual Tripartite Economic Alliance event, held in May 2019, translated into potential future deals.
+Nearly 100 international delegates and 250 local delegates from more than 200 local businesses attended.

 Building a culture of innovation and entrepreneurship

 • ATEED regards innovation as the most crucial driver of economic growth and the area where it can make the greatest contribution to achieving Auckland’s goals.